“There was never a night or a problem that could defeat sunrise or hope.” – Bernard Williams

 – Emily Dickenson

-Now as I begin the journey to my fifties, hope is my continued expectation.
-While I never did find that bicycle name plate with HOPE printed on it, I have something so much better.
-I have hope etched in my soul and can find it in all of humanity everyday!
-So “yes, my name is Hope…yes, like the word hope.”
+Yet while I never did find that bicycle name plate with “HOPE” printed on it, I have something so much better.
+I have hope etched in my soul, where I have a deep reservoir to pull my strength from and can find in all of humanity everyday!

 ”And you will have confidence, because there is hope; you will be protected and take your rest in safety.” – Job 11:18